Brillianttyagi/Brillianttyagi/README.md

 **Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on [Own-Website](http://www.programmerspot.ninja/);
-- 🌱 I’m currently learning Django;
+- 🌱 I’m currently learning Everything;
 - 👯 I’m looking to collaborate on [AI assistant]() 🤝;
 - 🤔 I’m looking for help with statistics ;
 - 💬 Ask me about: Python and Web development;